-$$\tau = KG b \rho^{1/2} \tag{11}$$
+$$\tau = K G b \rho^{1/2} \tag{11}$$

 Note, there is a long-term matter of debate about the correlation factor.
-Poirier [31] summarized that K has a value of about 10 for metals and 25 to 80 for ionic and oxide crystals.
-Recently Kubin pointed out that in metals the stress and cell size values should follow the similitude relation with a coefficient of $K \approx 7$ [8].
-Concerning the author's analysis K ranges between 10 and 23 for semiconductor compound crystals (see figure 8).
+Poirier [27] summarized that K has a value of about 10 for metals and 25 to 80 for ionic and oxide crystals.
+Recently Kubin pointed out that in metals the stress and cell size values should follow the similitude relation with a coefficient of $K \approx 7$ [6].
+Concerning the author's analysis K ranges between 10 and 20 for GaAs crystals (see Fig. 8).

 Due to these "relations of similitude" (9) - (11) the crystal grower has a very good tool to correlate the measurable dislocation densities and cell sizes with the acting thermo-mechanical stress.
-For instance, in semiconductor materials a cell diameter of $\sim 100 \ \mu m$ requires a stress of about 1 MPa (see figure 8).
-Values of about 10 MPa are responsible for a cell diameter around 10 μm independently of which material is growing.
+For instance, a cell diameter of ~ 100 μ m requires a stress of about 1 MPa (see Fig. 8).

+Values of about 10 MPa are responsible for a cell diameter around 10 μ m independently of which material is growing.